 Make Hay While the Sun Shines

-This one is unusual in that it was a literal saying from Old England.
+This one is unusual because it was a literal saying from Old England.
 Those who put up hay know you only cut, rack, stack, and bail hay when it’s sunny and the hay is dry.
 If rain is in the forecast, farmers rush to get the job done before the hay gets wet and is ruined.

 It’s come to mean about the same thing as, “Don’t put off until tomorrow what you can do today.”